Ookamini95/dnd-aanghakan/Aanghakan/Locations/The Green Sea/Assets/locations/Dephol/Assets/quests/A legend back from its grave.md

 - name: Multiattack
   desc: The Skully Raider makes two weapon attacks.
 - name: Undead Fortitude
   desc: If damage reduces the Skully Raider to 0 hit points, it must make a Fortitude saving throw with a DC of 5+the damage taken, unless the damage is fire or radiant.
-On a success, the Skully Raider drops to 1 hit point instead.
+On a success, the Skully Raider drops to 1 hit point instead (once per long rest).
 - name: Cursed Blade
   desc: Any melee attack made by the Skully Raider is considered magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.
 - name: Fearless Marauder
   desc:  The Skully Raider must be under fullmoon light to benefit from this trait.
-The Skully Raider has advantage on saving throws against being frightened and can move through other creatures and objects as if they were difficult terrain.
-It does not provocate attacks of opportunity but takes 1d4 force damage if it ends its turn inside an object.
+The Skully Raider has advantage on saving throws against being frightened and is immune to difficult terrain can move through other creatures and objects as if they were "difficult terrain".
+It does not provocate attacks of opportunity but both take 1d4 force damage if it ends its turn inside an object.
+- name: Lich's influence
+  desc: The Skully Raider must be under fullmoon light to benefit from this trait.
+The raider has resistance 2/- and every attack has a 1/20 chance to fail.
 actions:
   - name: Cutlass Slash
     desc: Melee Weapon Attack +6 to hit, reach 5 ft., one target.
 Dmg 1d6 + 4 slashing damage plus  1d8 necrotic damage.
   - name: Pistol Shot
     desc: Ranged Weapon Attack +5 to hit, range 30/90 ft., one target.
 Dmg 9 1d10 + 4 piercing damage.
-The Skully Raider can't use Pistol Shot again until it completes a short or long rest.
+The Skully Raider can't use Pistol Shot again until it takes a bonus action to reload.
   - name: Throwable net
     desc: Ranged Weapon Attack +5 to hit, reach 10 ft., one target.
 Dmg 1d4 damage, and the target is grappled (escape DC 15).
 The Skully Raider can't use this ability again until it completes a short or long rest.
 ```